Unified Taxonomy for Multivariate Time Series Anomaly Detection using Deep Learning: Concepts, Methods and Benchmarks in MTSAD

 Comparing MTSAD methodologies is challenging due to variations in datasets, evaluation metrics and experimental setups.
-Several real-world data benchmarks have been widely adopted, including spacecraft datasets (SMAP and MSL \citep{MSL}), water treatment and distribution systems (SWaT \citep{SWAT} and WADI \citep{WADI}) and server monitoring environments (SMD \citep{OmniAnomaly} and PSM \citep{Rancoders}).
+Several real-world data benchmarks have been widely adopted, including SMAP and MSL \citep{MSL}, SWaT \citep{SWAT} and WADI \citep{WADI} and SMD \citep{OmniAnomaly} and PSM \citep{Rancoders}.
 Synthetic datasets, such as NeurIPS-TS \citep{Lai2021}, offer controlled anomaly rates and types, facilitating systematic evaluation of model behavior under different conditions.
-See other examples of data benchmarks in Table 3 of \citep{ZamanzadehDarban2024}.
+See other examples of data benchmarks and their domains in Table 3 of \citep{ZamanzadehDarban2024}.

 Several studies have systematically compared state-of-the-art MTSAD methods under controlled conditions \citep{Audibert2022, Choi2021, Garg2022, Li2023b, Schmidl2022}.
 For instance, \citet{Choi2021} evaluated ten DL-based methods on SWaT, WADI and MSL datasets, reporting the hyperparameters (e.g. window size and learning rate) for reproducibility.
 In addition, benchmarking toolkits such as TimeEval \citep{WenigEtAl2022TimeEval}, TODS \citep{Lai_Zha_Wang_Xu_Zhao_Kumar_Chen_Zumkhawaka_Wan_Martinez_Hu_2021} and TimeSeAD \citep{timesead} have been developed to facilitate standardized comparisons.
 Certain models have also become widely adopted benchmarks, including conventional and ML-based approaches like Principal Components Analysis, Matrix Profile, IF and One-class Support Vector Machine (OCSVM) \citep{Audibert2022, Schmidl2022}, as well as DL-based models such as DAGMM \citep{DAGMM}, LSTM-VAE \citep{LSTM-VAE}, OmniAnomaly \citep{OmniAnomaly}, MAD-GAN \citep{MAD-GAN}, MSCRED \citep{MSCRED}, THOC \citep{THOC}, USAD \citep{USAD}, GDN \citep{GDN} and GTA \citep{GTA}, which are commonly used as baselines in comparative studies.